Tonterias2/JhipsterPress082018/README.md

 1. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.
+2. [Yarn][]: We use Yarn to manage Node dependencies.
+   Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).

-    npm install
+    yarn install

-We use npm scripts and [Webpack][] as our build system.
+We use yarn scripts and [Webpack][] as our build system.

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

     ./gradlew
-    npm start
+    yarn start

-[Npm][] is also used to manage CSS and JavaScript dependencies used in this application.
+[Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
-You can also run `npm update` and `npm install` to manage dependencies.
+You can also run `yarn update` and `yarn install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
-For example, `npm help update`.
+For example, `yarn help update`.

-The `npm run` command will list all of the scripts available to run for this project.
+The `yarn run` command will list all of the scripts available to run for this project.

 ### Service workers